Beware the villians mis-selling SolarEdge upgrades!Stuart Reid

 We’re regularly hearing from people who have been approached by unscrupulous companies offering SolarEdge upgrades who are massively overstating the benefits and also charging ridiculous money.
 A recent caller told us that a certain Southport-based company had quoted £4500 to upgrade their unshaded solar PV system to SolarEdge and that it would boost their yields by 25%.
 Total bull and a complete rip-off.
 Another company based in Canary Wharf is actively cold-calling customers to sell SolarEdge, again with massive overstatement of the yields and a massive price-tag to boot.
 If you’re sure you would like an upgrade to SolarEdge, contact us for a competitive quotation and an honest appraisal of its effect on your system yields.

 You should also be aware that SolarEdge optimisers are generally robust but no product is 100% reliable.
 It is not uncommon for an optimiser to fail, which results in a loss of yield until it is replaced.
-If the company that fitted your SolarEdge kit won’t help, or isn’t trading any more, you’ll need to pay someone else to replace that optimiser for you.
+The system was probably sold on the notion that the end user can detect failure of a solar panel, but this is such a rarity that it’s not worth spending money on monitoring for it.
+Ironically, a system is actually made less reliable by adding optimisers.
+If one of your optimisers fails and the company that fitted them won’t help, or isn’t trading any more, you’ll need to pay someone else to replace it for you.

 The golden rule here is that companies that buy your contact details and then phone you up out of the blue are all villains, regardless of what particular products they are peddling.
 Next time, tell them where to go!